m-lamotte/m-lamotte/README.md

 - :evergreen_tree: Hello!
 My name is Nicholas, and I'm a web developer :: back-end and front-end development.
 - :scroll: Primarily experienced in WordPress - PHP, SQL, HTML, CSS/Sass, JavaScript/jQuery.
 React.
-- :floppy_disk: Currently messing around in TypeScript, and a little bit of Python.
+- :floppy_disk: Currently messing around in TypeScript.

 <!--
 **nlamo/nlamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.